-2612 State Street is the current and past site of St. Mary’s parish church.
-It is a newer era, imitation Gothic style church, founded in the year 1937.
-Initially, it was a small building, and Edward J. Kelly, the bishop of Boise at the time, was criticized for making it so far out of town – in the year 1937, what is now the corner of State and 28th was the extreme edge of the city.
+2612 State Street is both the current and past site of St. Mary’s Parish Church.
+The current building was constructed in the Gothic Revival Style in 1937.
+At that time, Edward J. Kelly, the Bishop of Boise was criticized for building it so far out of town as what is now the corner of West State and North 28th Streets was at the extreme edge of the city!

 Considering that it was built during the Great Depression when funds were scarce, the building was not originally grand in size.
 The church was initially a rectangular, symmetrical building.
 It had stained glass windows, unadorned with images but rather containing simple colored glass.
 The tall conical steeple capped with a cross follows the religious tradition of directing the viewer’s “eyes towards heaven”.
 This steeple, however, is somewhat distinctive in that rather than being made of iron or another solid material, it is made of rough, unfinished brass which produces an illuminated effect when exposed to sunlight.
 Elements of the Gothic Revival are evident in the building’s tall spires and pointed “Gothic” arch windows containing tracery and the elegant Quoins of the primary entry door.
 The red brick exterior is interspersed with “clinker” brick.